PistonY/ModelZoo.pytorch/README.md

 ## ToDo
 - [ ] Try Nvidia-DALI
 - [ ] Multi-node(distributed) training by Apex or BytePS
-- [ ] I may try AutoAugment.This project aim to train models by ourselves to observe and learn, it's impossible for me to train this, just copy feels meaningless.
+- [ ] I may try AutoAugment.This project aims to train models by ourselves to observe and learn, it's impossible for me to train this, just copy feels meaningless.

 ## Citation